Johnson, Trump…can we stop comparing everybody to Churchill?

 Since Britain is the world’s fifth largest economy, that is anything but a foregone conclusion.
 Nor does it suggest what Churchill really thought about a Britain within a federal Europe.

 Next Mr. Trump

-Then there’s President Trump.
+Then there’s Mr. Trump.
 His supporters extoll his Churchill characteristics: pugnacity, conviction, diehard devotion to causes and policies.
 Fans visualize him on Dover’s white cliffs, defying oncoming Democrat Messerschmitts and Dorniers.
 “We shall go on to the end…We shall never surrender.”
-(As far as I know, the President has not yet proclaimed himself a Churchill, though he sometimes suggests he’s a Lincoln or a Washington.)
+(As far as I know, Trump has not yet proclaimed himself a Churchill, though he sometimes suggests he’s Lincoln or Washington.)

 “Do you see any comparisons to the President?”
-I was asked recently at a Hillsdale College Churchill lecture.
+I was asked recently.
 I waffled and gave a dusky answer.
 The question seemed so preposterous that it took me by surprise.
 Having now thought about it, yes, there are similarities—but also many differences.

 Like Trump, Churchill said what he thought people should hear, straining nothing through advisors or focus groups.
 “Tell the truth to the British people!” he thundered in the 1930s as Germany armed.
 In war, he explained, they are “the only people who like to be told how bad things are, who like to be told the worst.”
 (For some three years, the worst was all he could tell them.)

 Parallels and Divergencies